-There are so many aspects of human behaviour that still baffle us as researchers, scientists and psychologists.
-Why some people exhibit violent and aggressive behaviour where others are entirely passive and non-violent is a question that has received particular attention.
-In searching for answers on the origins of violence, the debate of nature and nurture revolves at the center.
+There are so many aspects of human behavior that still baffle us as researchers, scientists, and psychologists.
+Why some people display violent and aggressive behavior whereas others are entirely passive and non-violent is a question that has received particular attention.
+In searching for answers on the origins of violence, the debate surrounding the influence of nature and nurture revolves at the center.

 Nature vs Nurture

-As humans we are all made up of genetics; genes, cells, DNA, neurotransmitters and we know that this biological make-up can operate differently across individuals.
+As humans, we are all made up of genetics; genes, cells, DNA, and neurotransmitters, and we know that this biological makeup can operate differently across individuals.
 This is the ‘nature’ aspect of the debate.
-Those factors that are uncontrolled by us, things that we cannot choose or in theory influence, and these have a significant impact on our behaviour and how our minds work.
+Those factors that are uncontrolled by us, things that we cannot choose or in theory influence, and these have a significant impact on our behavior and how our minds work.

 On the other side are the environmental aspects, the ‘nurture’ side where what we have experienced in our lives, the lessons and influences on us as we were growing up which includes the environment we were brought up in, and how our parents treated and provided for us, shapes us as individuals.

 More personal aspects come into play here; whether we receive love as children or whether we were neglected.
-Whether our home and social environment was nurturing and beneficial for learning those key parts of humanity; empathy, care, sympathy, love or whether we were surrounded by violence, neglect and abuse.
+Whether our home and social environment were nurturing and beneficial for learning those key parts of humanity; empathy, care, sympathy, and love, or whether we were surrounded by violence, neglect, and abuse.

-Which one of these, nature or nurture, is more important for shaping us as adults and driving our behaviour?
+Which one of these, nature or nurture, is more important in shaping us as adults and driving our behavior?

-Alternatively there is the belief that we are all born with basically the same mechanics.
+Alternatively, there is the belief that we are all born with basically the same mechanics.
 We all have a blueprint that we start with biologically and none of it can be considered evil at the starting line.
-This belief advocates that the reason some are violent and some are not is down to environmental factors, external influences which have moulded an individual.
+This belief advocates that the reason some are violent and some are not is down to environmental factors, external influences that have molded an individual.

-The development of a child is an extremely important stage which no one can deny.
-How a child learns what is appropriate behaviour and what isn’t, how to regulate their own behaviour and emotional responses to others, along with appropriate social behaviours is through the environment they develop in.
-These examples are set by others; the behaviours they witness as a child are significant.
+The development of a child is an extremely important stage that no one can deny.
+How a child learns what is appropriate behavior and what isn’t, how to regulate their own behavior and emotional responses to others, along with appropriate social behaviors is through the environment they develop in.
+These examples are set by others; the behaviors they witness as a child are significant.

-In comparison, a child who is loved, whose parents provide care and support, engage in play and activities to teach them how to share, to teach them others have feelings, moulds an entirely different normality for that child and this is more than likely the developmental path they will follow.
+In comparison, a child who is loved, whose parents provide care and support, engages in play and activities to teach them how to share, to teach them others have feelings, molds entirely different normality for that child and this is more than likely the developmental path they will follow.

 JIM FALLON: NATURAL BORN KILLER?

-Sociology and psychology film producer and author Chris Livesey has recently directed a documentary film featuring Professor James Fallon and exploring his research, his discoveries and what this means for our understanding of criminal behaviour, violence and aggression and the nature-nurture debate.
+Sociology and psychology film producer and author Chris Livesey has recently directed a documentary film featuring Professor James Fallon where he explores his research, his discoveries, and what this means for our understanding of criminal behavior, violence and aggression, and the nature-nurture debate.

-It is an excellent film, breaking down the components in a complex debate and explaining their significance.
-It is an opportunity to listen to Professor Fallon discuss his work and this theories in his own words, giving a real insight into the current thinking in this field of research at this time.
+It is an excellent film, breaking down the components of a complex debate and explaining their significance.
+It is an opportunity to listen to Professor Fallon discuss his work and these theories in his own words, giving a real insight into the current thinking in this field of research at this time.

-Furthermore, this film from Short Cuts TV reveals his thoughts on how nurture may in fact be able to change nature, alter those genes and biological factors and ignite them in a way which can have devastating consequences.
+Furthermore, this film from Short Cuts TV reveals his thoughts on how nurture may, in fact, be able to change nature, alter those genes and biological factors and ignite them in a way that can have devastating consequences.

 Nature and Nurture?

-Advancements in technology has helped greatly in this search for answers into the roots and origins of human behaviour, particularly when it comes to criminal behaviour, violent aggression and the acts against others which are especially brutal.
-This is why the behaviours of serial killers can often be at the center of these investigations.
+Advancements in technology have helped greatly in this search for answers to the roots and origins of human behavior, particularly when it comes to criminal behavior, violent aggression, and acts against others that are especially brutal.
+This is why the behaviors of serial killers can often be at the center of these investigations.